dbriemann/lemon/README.md

 Interface: Every board implementation must implement this.

 ###Board0x88
-Struct: A 0x88 representation of the board.
+Struct, implements Board: A 0x88 representation of the board.
 ```cpp
  112 113 114 115 116 117 118 119 | 120 121 122 123 124 125 126 127
   96  97  98  99 100 101 102 103 | 104 105 106 107 108 109 110 111